MarcusChang/Taronga/README.md

 -> We have the PageFactory : loosely-coupled design

 -> We also have the Jenkins-CI, which means we could use the Jenkins to trigger the test on the distributed clients.

+-> One last thing : You'll not find any [try...catch] block in the test case java file.
+Because the [try...catch] already wrapped into the [Utils.RetryTest].

 *****************************************************************************************************************************************